 The combination of all purpose flour and almond flour means that it stays moist and has a tender crumb.
 Plus, lemon and almond pair so well together!
 I also love topping it with a few extra slices of lemon or even some chopped pistachios for a pretty presentation.

 In case you might be craving more lemon, I also have this lemon blueberry baked oatmeal recipe that is a great meal-prep friendly & healthy breakfast!
+This lemon loaf is also perfect for brunch – serve it with one of these 30+ vegan brunch recipes.

 Why You’ll Love this Recipe